section-engineering-education/engineering-education/articles/how-to-make-an-image-carousel-for-your-website/index.md

 ### Prerequisites
 To follow along you should have some basic Knowledge in HTML,CSS and quite some good understanding of JavaScript especially the use of functions in Javascript.
 You should also have a code editor installed in your laptop.
 The recommended text editor is [visual studio code](https://visualstudio.microsoft.com/downloads/).
-Click the link to download
+Click the link to download.

 ### Procedure
 #### Step -1 Creating the project